A VR documentary about the right to choose

 Sample from VR experience

-The Choice is being developed both for the Oculus Rift, Oculus Quest and other PC & Mobile VR headsets.
-While the Oculus GO isn’t a 6 DoF headset, we plan support for it as well, it still can benefit from volumetric video through the subtle parallax in the neck modeling.
+The Choice is being developed both for the Oculus Rift, Oculus Quest, and other PC & Mobile VR headsets.

-We will licence the documentary as an educational tool for universities and pro-choice organizations to share with the communities they serve - to start the discussion and show an from an empathetic perspective.
+We will license the documentary as an educational tool for universities and pro-choice organizations to share with the communities they serve - to start the discussion and show from an empathetic perspective.